neelabalan/keystrokestat/README.md

 A tool for silent keystroke logging in the background using `xinput`

 ## Screenshot at localhost:8050
-> Only the scatter plot is udpated in real time
+> Only the scatter plot and total count (LED) is udpated in real time

 ![plotly screenshot](./assets/plotly-scr.png)